WBKI-TV (1983–2017): History

-In 1980, local businessman William "Billy" Speer, doing business as Green River Broadcasting, applied for a broadcast license to launch a television station in the Campbellsville area; the construction permit was issued sometime in 1981.
-The station first signed on the air on July 27, 1983, as WGRB, for Green River Broadcasting.
+In 1980, local businessman William "Billy" Speer, doing business as Green River Broadcasting, applied for a broadcast license to launch a television station in the Campbellsville area in 1980; the construction permit was issued sometime in 1981, and the station became licensed on August 10, 1982, as WGRB.
+The station was scheduled to begin its first broadcast on February 1, 1983, but a delay in delivering the transmission antenna caused the station to delay its inaugural broadcast day.
+The station finally signed on the air on July 27, 1983.
 It originally operated as an independent station, serving mainly rural areas on the far southern fringe of the Louisville market, and portions of the newly formed Bowling Green market.
-The intention Speer had in launching the station was to give the area's inhabitants a "voice" in the media in an area where a local television station wasn't available in the area; Louisville's VHF stations provided a Grade B signal to Campbellsville proper, but some television viewers in the area would have to rely mostly on cable television service to view network-affiliated stations in Louisville, Bowling Green or Lexington.
+The intention Speer had in launching the station was to give the area's inhabitants a "voice" in the media in an area where a local television station was not available in the area; Louisville's VHF stations provided, at best, a Grade B signal to Campbellsville proper, but some television viewers in the area would have to rely mostly on cable television service to view network-affiliated stations in Louisville, Bowling Green or Lexington.
 Without a network affiliation, syndicated programming played a huge role in the station's broadcast schedule.
-The station's first studio and transmission facility was located on the Adair-Taylor County line along State Highway 55 near Cane Valley.
+The station's first studio and transmission facility was located on the Adair–Taylor County line along Kentucky Route 55 near Cane Valley.

+The station filed for bankruptcy on August 8, 1984, only a little over a year after its launch.

-In 1992, the station became the Fox affiliate for this section of the market.
+In 1992, the station became the Fox affiliate for the southern section of the Louisville television market.
 Although Louisville's Fox affiliate, WDRB (channel 41), broadcast at the maximum five million watts of power, the station's signal was marginal at best in the southern part of the market.
 Additionally, cable television did not have much penetration in this portion of the market, leaving much of the area without any access to Fox programming until WGRB joined Fox.
 WGRB thus became one of the few known cases in which a separately owned station carried a network that already had an affiliate in the same market (similar to situations such as ABC affiliates WCVB-TV and WMUR-TV in the Boston–Manchester market or NBC affiliate WHIZ-TV in Zanesville, Ohio, about 60 mi east of Columbus which has WCMH-TV for their NBC affiliate).